-The calorie information is an estimate provided as a courtesy.
+The nutrition information is an estimate provided as a courtesy.
 It will differ depending on the specific brands and ingredients that you use.
 Calorie information on food labels may be wildly inaccurate, so please don't sweat the numbers too much.

 For more information on how the three recipe levels may help with a weight management goal, refer to my overnight oats no sugar post.
 Let's get cooking!

 Instant Pot Beef Vegetable Soup Recipe

-- 1 T avocado oil
+- 1 tablespoon avocado oil

 - 3 medium celery stalks

-- 3 cloves garlic, finely chopped
+- 3 cloves garlic, minced

 - 1 tablespoon double-concentrated tomato paste

-- 1 c apple cider
+- 1 cup apple cider

-- 3 c beef bone broth
+- 3 cups beef bone broth

 - 2 bay leaves

-- 1 t dried thyme
+- 1 teaspoon dried thyme

-- 1 t dried rosemary
+- 1 teaspoon dried rosemary

 - 1 teaspoon dried sage

-- 1 c frozen peas, thawed
+- 1 cup frozen peas

-- ¼ c fresh parsley, finely chopped
+- ¼ cup fresh parsley, finely chopped

 - Cut the stew beef into ½-1 inch pieces (1.27-2.54 cm).
 Chop the onion, carrot, and celery into ¼-½ inch dice (0.6-1.27 cm).